barbraparrish120/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Next, break down each task into smaller, manageable steps, which will make it easier to stay on track.

 To stay organised, use task management tools such as Trello, Asana, or Todoist to track your progress.
 These tools will assist you in setting deadlines, assigning tasks and collaborating with team members.
 Additionally, make sure to schedule your breaks and lunches in advance, so you can avoid getting distracted or burnt out.

+# 2024-03-05
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code.
+Avoid over-engineering and unnecessary complexity.
+Always keep in mind that you are writing code for humans to read and understand, not just computers to execute.
+A well-structured program with clear abstractions can save time, reduce errors, and enhance collaboration among team members."

+In essence, focus on writing simple solutions first and gradually refine them as needed, rather than starting with complex ones.
+This aligns with the Unix philosophy and the KISS (Keep It Simple, Stupid) principle, which are timeless guidelines in the realm of programming.